Mini-ghost/vorms/docs/api/use-form.md

     })
     ```

-2. Asynchronous function and return a Promise that is resolve to an object containing `errors`.
+2. Asynchronous function and return a Promise that is resolve an object containing `errors`.

     ```ts
     import { useForm } from '@vorms/core'